phonegap/phonegap-plugin-push/docs/PAYLOAD.md

 The plugin will register a channel for you that will have the id of "PushPluginChannel".
 Any push notifications that arrive on your device that don't specify a channel ID or use "PushPluginChannel" as the channel will be delivered.

-However, if you want to take advantage of multiple channels in your app you can use the `createChannel` and `deleteChannel` methods to modify your apps channels.
+However, if you want to take advantage of multiple channels in your app, you can use the `createChannel` and `deleteChannel` methods to modify your apps channels.

 Now when you send a push payload to the device you'll need to specify a channel: